Brunei Passport Ranking

-The Bruneian passport currently ranks on the 21st place according to the Guide visa index.
+The Bruneian passport currently ranks on the 21st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 166 countries.
 Raking it high on the overall mobility score.
 Bruneian passport holders have visa-free and visas on arrival access to countries such as Japan, China, Ukraine, Jamaica, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant international travel.
 Bruneian passport holders do however require an visa to enter about 60 countries in the world.

 The Sultanate of Brunei is consisting of four administrative districts.
 It is located in Southeastern Asia bordering the South China Sea and Malaysia.
 The four districts are Belait, Brunei dan Muara, Temburong and Tutong.
 The district of Temburong is separated from all other districts and is only connected to the rest of the country via a bridge.
 Brunei has a total surface area of 5,765 square kilometers.